 - Q attempts to bribe Janeway by promising to return Voyager to Earth if she rules in his favor.
 Of course she doesn’t, and of course he doesn’t return the ship to Earth even though it would take zero effort.
 Dick.

 - Quinn tells Tuvok that despite their seeming omnipotence, the Q do have vulnerabilities.
-It’s a tantalizing notion he doesn’t expand upon, but it does fall in line with the classic sci-fi idea of super advances civilizations appearing godly to less advanced ones.
+It’s a tantalizing notion he doesn’t expand upon, but it does fall in line with the classic sci-fi idea of super advanced civilizations appearing godly to less advanced ones.

 - Just what is the deal with Q’s purple lips?